 The user’s smartphone or other digital devices also connect through the hub to control the lights and other connected components.

 Q. How do you install a smart light switch?

 Unless you’re familiar with wiring techniques, installing a smart light switch may best be left to an electrician.
 If you decide to tackle the project, you’ll first turn off the power to the switch, remove the existing switch, and then connect the wires (as shown in the directions that come with the switch).

 Once the switch is installed on the wall, you’ll want to download the corresponding app on your digital device and follow the prompts to set up the app and control the switch.

 Q. Is there a 4-way smart switch?

 Yes.
 A 4-way smart switch can control all the functions of an existing 4-way switch.
-The trick is to replace the existing switch on the load side, which means the switch that sends feedback to the other two switches.
-The instructions that come with the 4-way smart switch will help the user determine which switch to replace.
+The trick is to replace the existing switch on the load side, which is the switch that sends feedback to the other two switches.
+The instructions included with the 4-way smart switch will help the user determine which switch to replace.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.